ochiengcalvince578/network-dashboard/README.md

 - Network dashboard leveraging scapy python library
-- Webapp built using streamlit, with scapy objects strcutured in pd.datafarames
+- Webapp built using streamlit, with scapy objects structured in pd.datafarames
 - You can see at as my custom wireshark